npm/npm/doc/list.md

 ## SYNOPSIS

-    npm list [package]
+    npm list
-    npm ls [package]
+    npm ls

 ## DESCRIPTION

-This will show the installed (and, potentially, activated) versions of all the packages that npm has installed, or just the `package` if specified.
+This command will print to stdout all the versions of packages that are either installed or available in the registry, with their tags and whether or not they're active and/or stable.

-This is also aliased to `ls`.
+To filter a single package or state, pipe this command through grep.

-**FIXME**: Prints to stderr, but should really be stdout, since the log is what you're after.
+    npm ls | grep @stable